cloudlinux/libcare/docs/libcare.rst

 the patient to hit breakpoints placed at their returns.
 The function uses ``libunwind`` function with pluggable unwinder interfaces.

-If we succesfully ensured safety of the patching we begin the patching itself.
+If we ensured the patching safety, we start the patching itself.
 For that the entry point of the original functions are rewritten with the unconditional jumps to the patched functions.
 This is done by the function ``kpatch_apply_hunk`` called for each of the original